miguelespada/Remastured/README.md

-More information about this project TODO: add medium link and web link
+More information about this project: https://medium.com/p/9f2366cf5ddf

 ## Quick Start